the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 Assistant: I'm sorry, but I'm not sure why you are getting a 422.
 I can't seem to access any traces from `main_app` at the moment.
 Maybe you can share some logs we can check?
 ```

-What the heck?
+Wait, what?

 YOU should be checking the logs, `bugtriager`!

 If I wanted to copy and paste logs, I'd just use ChatGPT or something.

+You press for more info:

 ```
 User: don't you have a check_logs tool?!

-Assistant: You're right, I do.
+Assistant: You're right, I do have access to a check_logs tool.
 Let me try that...

+AI Agent: Calling the check_logs tool...

 AI Agent: Good news, I was able to find your 422 in the logs.
 It looks like you sent `fake-uuid` as the user ID which triggered a ValidationError...
 ```

-The agent had the tool and knew how to use it — it just failed to recognize when.
+The agent had the tool and knew how to use it — it just **failed to recognize** when it should.

 Hmm...

-You go to inspect the `check_logs` tool to see if anything looks strange.
+You go to inspect the `check_logs` tool to see if anything looks off:

 ```
 @tool